alf-p-steinbach/cppx-core-language/docs/README.md

 * the number of variables the code must handle and update correctly is reduced from 2 to 0, and now the code can’t inadvertently change a variable, and
 * it’s English rather than a jumble of operators.

+As the above shows some of the syntax support is in the form of macros (here `$repeat_times`).
+Macros are for the cases where systematic text generation is necessary, and/or where the best alternative would be too complex, ugly or verbose.
+In some cases, and this is one, it’s up to the library user to choose whether to use a macro such as `$repeat_times` or instead a function such as `one_through`, which produces an efficiently iterable `Sequence`:

+>     const int n = expression;
+>     for( const int count: one_through( n ) ) {
+>         cout << "iteration " << count << " of " << n << endl;
+>     }

+Avoiding a macro generally increases verbosity and reduces constraints.
+As an example of what reduced constraints is about, why that’s undesirable, the `goto` statement is very unconstrained compared to structured control statements such as `while` and `for`.
+And just as use of unconstrained `goto` can encourage bugs to enter, so use of unconstrained non-macro alternatives can encourage bugs to enter.

 However, the syntax support is ***not*** about replacing perfectly good C++ constructs with e.g. favorite Ada keywords, just for readability, or that sort of thing.

 For example, C++ has an idiomatic construct `for(;;)` for expressing an infinite loop.
 It’s a bit cryptic to a beginner so readability could be improved by a macro, but against that: by adding a layer of indirection complexity would be increased instead of reduced, and verbosity would be increased or at least not much reduced.
 So there’s no `$loop` macro, or the sort.

 Costs:

-* A reader — especially an old-timer — unfamiliar with `$repeat_times` may balk at the code, perceiving it as foreign or alien, not the C++ that we learned that C++ is, etc. etc.
+* A reader — especially an old-timer — unfamiliar with `$repeat_times` may balk at the code, perceiving it as foreign or alien, not the C++ that we learned, etc. etc.
 * As far as I know all extant desktop system C++ compilers support &ldquo;$&rdquo; in names, but reportedly at least one compiler for an embedded device does not.
 * For macros that take an arbitrary number of arguments, such as `$use_std`, misspelling a name in the argument list may cause the compiler to emit a *diagnostics avalanche* (just as with template errors) where it delves into many levels of nested macro calls.